 - Learning the keyboard via a guide like PianoForAll (from their website) is also another helpful thing to do if you’re trying to melodically use samples, because understanding intervals, semi-tones, and tones, will give you a better idea of how to use them in a song.

 - You need to “Enable Audio Units” within the Garageband preferences.
 They’re usually disabled by default for whatever reason.

 - You may run into a few different hiccups on the way, including the fact that, if your “Count-In” button is selected, and you start recording the sample before the counter has reached 0.4, you’ll find that it won’t actually record.
 It has to be at beat 1.
 Or similarly, you could just turn off the count-in button and start recording right away.
 However, I like to use the count-in for keeping the beat.

 - When sampling music, it’s essential that you figure out the beats per minute of the track, that way you can create a drum track and other instruments for it later.
-You do this through counting along to the song by bobbing your head or hitting the table and then matching the metronome with the speed at which your moving your head or hand.
+Like I explained in my 16 editing tips tutorial, you do this through counting along to the song by bobbing your head or hitting the table and then matching the metronome with the speed at which your moving your head or hand.
 This will make creating accompanying music so much easier.

 How To Enable Audio Units in Garageband’s preferences.